-But there are a few approaches you can do to make your furnace run more quietly this winter.
+But there are a few steps you can do to make your furnace quieter this winter.

-1. Book Annual Furnace Maintenance
+1. Book Regular Furnace Maintenance

-2. Frequently Replace Your Furnace’s Air Filter
+2. Routinely Change Your Furnace’s Air Filter

-Our suggestions for installing a new furnace filter:
+Our recommendations for replacing your furnace filter:

-- Flat filter: Once a month
+- Flat filter: Monthly

 - Pleated filter: Every three months

-Some furnaces, often older ones, can make more noise than others.
-But if you’re detecting very loud or strange noises, it may be time to get in touch with a heating and cooling company like Street Heating and Cooling for furnace repair in Rapid City.
+Some furnaces, especially older ones, may be louder than others.
+But if you’re noticing extremely loud or odd noises, you should contact a heating and cooling company like Street Heating and Cooling for furnace repair in Rapid City.